-Leadership and coordination of Orange County's Continuum of Care (CoC) planning process is the responsibility of County's Care Coordination Office.
-This group serves as the regional convener of the annual CoC planning process and as a catalyst for the involvement of the public and private agencies that make up the regional homeless system of care.
-The Office of Care Coordination provides support to the CoC governing body and routinely aligns funding available to address the needs of the homeless.
+Coordination with the Orange County Continuum of Care (CoC) is managed by the County of Orange (County), Office of Care Coordination which serves as the Administrative Entity to the CoC.
+The Office of Care Coordination serves as the regional facilitator of the annual CoC planning process and provides ongoing information and support to the public and private agencies that make up the Orange County System of Care to address homelessness in the community.
+The Office of Care Coordination also provides support to the Orange County CoC governing body through policy planning, coordination of funding resources, collective analysis of systemwide data, and strategizing effective performance measures and goals to address the needs of people experiencing homelessness.